CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/aws-pcluster-cluster.md

 ### If you plan to install CMAQ software and libraries yourself following Option 2, then skip option 1 and continue to use this cluster

-(do not delete the cluster) - skip to installing CMAQ software
+(do not delete the cluster) - skip to installing CMAQ software - use left menu to click on the following chapter: 4.
+CMAQ Benchmark Option 2

 ### Note, if you are going to run the CMAQ Benchmark using Option 1 to use pre-installed software and data specified in the yaml file, then you can delete this cluster.